1.0 Policy Statement

 4.1.4 Complaints should be made in the first instance, to the individual below via the contact provided.

-4.1.5 The Chief Operating Officer has responsibility for ensuring that this procedure is implemented in Trust schools.
-Headteachers may refer complaints received to the Chief Operating Officer for consideration because they consider the matter is one of such a nature that it should be investigated independently of the school.
+4.1.5 The Deputy Chief Executive Officer has responsibility for ensuring that this procedure is implemented in Trust schools.
+Headteachers may refer complaints received to the Deputy Chief Executive Officer for consideration because they consider the matter is one of such a nature that it should be investigated independently of the school.
 Likewise, complaints may be retrieved and dealt with by the central team of the Trust for the same reason.
-Where a complaint is made directly to the central team of the Trust, it will be logged by the Trust Executive Assistant and forwarded to the appropriate person /school to follow the stages outlined in the procedure.
+Where a complaint is made directly to the central team of the Trust, it will be logged by the Trust Operations Support Manager and forwarded to the appropriate person /school to follow the stages outlined in the procedure.

 4.2 Stage 1 – Informal Complaints

-4.2.2 It is hoped that most concerns can be expressed and resolved on an informal basis.
-If, through day-to-day discussions, the concern cannot be resolved, the complainant should be informed that the complaint will now need to be dealt with informally, this will be acknowledged in 3 school days and a meeting offered.
+4.2.2 It is hoped that most concerns can be expressed and resolved through discussion.
+If, through day-to-day discussions with staff, the concern cannot be resolved, the complainant should be informed that the complaint will now need to be dealt with informally, this will be acknowledged in 3 school days and a meeting offered.

 4.2.3 At the conclusion, a written response will be provided within 10 school days of the date of receipt of the complaint.